-Now here is where you can get very creative- You can continue wrapping in a pretty patterned tape, paint them, put on stickers, or modge-podge colored tissue onto them-which I love to do, as it makes them resemble paper mache and therefore more authentic.
+Now here is where you can get very creative.
+You can continue wrapping in a pretty patterned tape, paint them, put on stickers, or mod podge colored tissue onto your homemade maracas.
+I love to do the mod podge and tissue paper, as it makes them resemble paper mache and therefore more authentic.

-To modge-podge- Make a mixture of half water and half school glue and stir well.
-Paint it all over the surface.
-Press tissue paper into the glue mixture.
+To mod podge: Paint mod podge all over the surface.
+Press tissue paper into the mod podge.
 Paint a coat over top of the tissue, covering thoroughly.
 I like to do about 2 or three layers to cover it well and really mimic paper mache pinatas.
 Allow to dry completely.